brendoncarroll/go-p2p/README.md

 Works on top of any cell.
 A default client and server implementation are provided.

+### F is for Formats
+Formats are just protocols that send/write once and receive/read many times.

+- **x509**
+Deals with the formats in the x509 public key infrastructure.

 ### S is for Swarm

 - **In-Memory Swarm**